 We can slice and dice the data/hand history we use for the generation of these charts thereby helping us identify the leaks in a sharper manner.

-One of the major recommendations is to play poker is to be Tight.
+One of the major recommendations for poker is to play tight.
 Visualising the opening charts by position will help verify if that’s indeed what’s being done by you, like lots of spots that look like good hands such as AJ and AQ can be seen to be troublesome if not played appropriately.

-The other major issue was how was my betting working across the different streets (Pre-Flop, Flop, Turn and River).
+The other major issue was how was my betting worked across the different streets (Pre-Flop, Flop, Turn and River).
 I was missing lots of value on the river checks which was an observation by one of the fellow players and thereby validated using data.

 To further evaluate and verify this observation, I decided to extract the bet sequences from my hand history and whether I took the pot or not.
 It does consider the starting hands or board texture but still is incredibly insightful when aggregated over a large sample and gives sequences that are most profitable and ones that are not.

 As can be seen, a lot of checks on the river where I was gaining a lot more value over losing it and should have a value bet a lot more on the river which would have improved our game a lot more.

 - The value has been tracked in terms of BB/100 hands.

 - Most of the profitable ones need to be starting with raises instead of calls, though we have a few of them as well.

 This would have been interesting to know where we played what sequence and from which position, it would be quite likely that calls are from the late position while raises can be from both kinds of positions.